Characteristic classes of flags of foliations and Lie algebra cohomology: Relative chains and truncated Weyl superalgebras

-In this section, first, we recall the classical results from~\cite{GF} concerning the description of the relative cohomology ring of the Lie algebra $W_n$ modulo subalgebra of linear vector fields $\gl_n$ and the similar results obtained by the author in~\cite{Khor::Wn_g} on cohomology ring of the Lie algebra $\Wng$.
-Second, we consider a particular case of the Lie algebras $W(m,n)$ and state similar results for the Lie algebra $WL(m|n)$.
-Third, we state the main general results which we prove in the next Section~\ref{sec::main::methods}.
-All results in this section either follows from careful description of relative chains based on hunting $\gl$-invariants or follows from the theorems from the next section.
-In both cases we will give direct links either to Appendix~\ref{sec::chains::gl::inv} or to Section~\ref{sec::main::methods}.
+In this section we begin by recalling the classical results from~\cite{GF} concerning the description of the relative cohomology ring of the Lie algebra $W_n$ modulo the subalgebra of linear vector fields $\gl_n$ and similar results obtained by the author in~\cite{Khor::Wn_g} on the cohomology ring of the Lie algebra $\Wng$.
+Then we consider a particular case of the Lie algebras $W(m,n)$ and state similar results for the Lie algebra $WL(m|n)$.
+Finally we state the main general results which we prove in the next Section~\ref{sec::main::methods}.
+All results in this section either consist of careful descriptions of relative chains based on hunting of $\gl$-invariants or are implications of theorems from the following section.
+In either case we will give direct links to Appendix~\ref{sec::chains::gl::inv} or to Section~\ref{sec::main::methods}.